Photo by John Hull

 I later enrolled in the MFA in animation program at UCLA where I made The Thing with No Head is one of the animated shorts I created.
 It’s had the widest exposure – seen on Nickelodeon Nicktoons and in festivals around the world.
 Other shorts I wrote or directed have appeared on G4 TV in the USA and on a variety of channels in the UK.
 I also developed and sold an online animated show called Hollywood Backlot working with Mondo Media. (see my animation section for samples on YouTube)

 I left UCLA after my first year to work at Walt Disney Television Animation as a current production manager.
 I also wrote an essay for The Comics Journal about the future of online animation which later became recommended reading for MIT’s The Future of Broadcasting course.

 I created a comic book called Cenozoic and my work has appeared in the anthology series Periphery.
 I have done visual development for animated TV series and feature films.

 I took a children’s book illustration class at Art Center in Pasadena taught by Marla Frazee.
 It was like being a kid again and picking up a clean piece of paper.
 That class reminded me how much I loved writing and drawing books.
 The class also gave me the confidence to try sending work out again and to believe I could work in picture books.
 From then on a large part of my work has been geared towards that market.

 Ideas are funky things and it’s not always clear why one idea works so much better in one medium than another.
 That’s the fun and dynamic part and is very intriguing to me.
 I love drawing and writing picture books.
 The Book That Eats People was a finalist in the 2010 Children’s Choice Book Awards and art work from the book was selected for the Illustration West 47 show in 2009.

-The Three Little Aliens and the Big Bad Robot is being released on Sept.
-27th, 2011 and the art from that book has been selected to show in the Society Of Illustrators, New York, ‘O’ Show of 2011.
+The Three Little Aliens and the Big Bad Robot was released on Sept.
+27th, 2011 and the art from that book was selected to show in the Society Of Illustrators, New York, ‘O’ Show of 2011.